Telluride Travel Guide

 You name it, you can eat it while on holiday in Telluride/Mountain Village, in dozens of different eateries, from intimate supreme cuisine establishments, to buzzing family diners or cosy corner coffee shops.
 Recommendations are difficult with such a spread of excellence to choose from, but in Telluride town first for formal dining is 221 South Oak, mere steps from the gondola station, with a menu that changes daily and a deserved reputation for fine food and wine.
 There are plenty of family-friendly options serving up pizza, burgers and other favourites too.
 Up in Mountain Village the fare is enhanced by the views from most restaurants.

 Après-ski in Telluride tends away from wild partying, but this does not mean the nightlife is dull.
-Popular options include the Fly Me to the Moon Saloon, which offers pumping live bands several times a week, and The Bistro at The Hotel Telluride, where skiers sip their drinks to the tune of background music, ensconced in leather chairs before a roaring fire.
+Popular options include the Fly Me to the Moon Saloon, which offers pumping live bands several times a week, and The West End Bistro at The Hotel Telluride, where skiers sip their drinks to the tune of background music, ensconced in leather chairs before a roaring fire.